Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 If you want to contribute to Kore itself, start with [Contributing to Kore](/docs/contributing/contributing), the hub for architecture, workflow, issue/PR, and maintainer docs.

+Useful contributor-facing internals:

+- [Architecture and Patterns](/docs/contributing/architecture-and-patterns) - module boundaries and recurring
+  implementation patterns.
+- [Arguments Internals](/docs/concepts/arguments) - how the typed argument layer, resource wrappers, and literals fit together.

 ## Short tips

 - Keep builders small and reusable; prefer extracting predicates and modifiers.
 - Enable `prettyPrint` in [`Configuration`](/docs/guides/configuration) during development for readable JSON.
-- Reach for [`OOP Utilities`](/docs/oop/utilities) when multiple gameplay features should share the same handles instead of re-building selectors and score names manually.
+- Reach for [`OOP Utilities`](/docs/oop/oop-utilities) when multiple gameplay features should share the same handles instead of re-building selectors and score names manually.
 - Use [`Components`](/docs/concepts/components) + [`Predicates`](/docs/data-driven/predicates) together for robust item checks and inventory